nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 # Attack Scenarios

-The list of attack scenarios below is organized by stages and as includes which flight mode to execute the attack in brackets.
+The list of attack scenarios below is organized by stages.
+Note that some attacks are only possible during certain flight states.

 * **Reconnaissance**
   * Drone Discovery